Hands on practicals

 Care of Clients who are Grieving, Dying or Deceased

-The total cost for this course is 200,000NGN which is already discounted by 50,000NGN for the first set of students.
-It covers the expense of text book, handouts, scrub, teaching and class practical materials, Practicum and Job placement assistance in Nigeria or the UK.
+The total cost for this course is now 260,000NGN which is no longer discounted by 50,000NGN, and an increase of 10,000NGN to accommodate the increasing prices of medical equipment used during the training.
+The total tuition covers the expense of text book, handouts, scrub, teaching and class practical materials, Practicum and Job placement assistance in Nigeria or the UK.

 A payment plan is set in place for your convenience: